wohaco/despace/venus.md

 |:--|
 | ![](f/aob/venus/venus_atmosphere_ru.png) |

-The CO₂‑rich atmosphere generates the strongest greenhouse effect in the Solar System, creating the surface temperature of ~ 735 K (462 °C, 864 °F), higher than that used for sterilization, hotter than [Mercury’s](mercury.md) (min surface temperature of 53 K, −220 °C, −364 °F, & maximum — 700 K, 427 °C, 801 °F), even though Venus is nearly twice Mercury’s distance from the Sun & thus receives ~ 25 % of Mercury’s solar irradiance.
-The highest Venus point, Maxwell Montes, is the coolest point with a temperature of ~ 655 K (380 °C; 715 °F) & a pressure of ~ 4.5 MPa (45 bar).
+The CO₂‑rich atmosphere generates the strongest greenhouse effect in the Solar System, creating the surface temperature of ~ 735 K (462 ℃, 864 ℉), higher than that used for sterilization, hotter than [Mercury’s](mercury.md) (min surface temperature of 53 K, −220 ℃, −364 ℉, & maximum — 700 K, 427 ℃, 801 ℉), even though Venus is nearly twice Mercury’s distance from the Sun & thus receives ~ 25 % of Mercury’s solar irradiance.
+The highest Venus point, Maxwell Montes, is the coolest point with a temperature of ~ 655 K (380 ℃; 715 ℉) & a pressure of ~ 4.5 MPa (45 bar).

 Thermal inertia & the heat transfer by the lower atmosphere winds mean that the surface temperature doesn’t vary significantly between the planet’s two hemispheres, those facing & not facing the Sun, despite Venus’s extremely slow rotation.
 Surface winds are slow (a few km/h), but because of the atmosphere high density at the surface they exert much force against obstructions, & transport dust & small stones across the surface.
 This alone would make it difficult for a human to walk through, even without the heat & pressure.
 The high altitude winds become faster over time.